SultanAli41/JS-Learnings/README.md

-This repo contain all my js learning
+This repo contain all my js learning and small practices